johncrimmins/CollabCanvas-FinalSubmission/docs/prd.md

 * Text editing is reliable and intuitive; peers see editing state and then final text.
 * Multi-select transforms remain smooth and do not blow RTDB budgets.
 * Rotation behaves like move/resize with previews and final save.
+* Shortcuts and toolbar actions mirror each other with no surprises.

 ---